ivandokov/dotfiles/readme.md

 ```
 - In iCloud Drive download `Mackup` directory available offline.
 Then restore preferences by running `mackup restore`
 - Clone all repositories by using `~/.dotfiles/git-clone.sh /Users/ivan/Library/Mobile\ Documents/com~apple~CloudDocs/Mackup/git-remote-dump.txt`
+- Import all of the required databases from `/Users/ivan/Library/Mobile\ Documents/com~apple~CloudDocs/Mackup/mysql`
 - Restart the computer

 ---